 I do work hard at not being a difficult person, and I have changed over the years, but I am afraid the work of perfecting Caroline will not end until she meets Jesus face-to-face.

 So, I have learned to depend on love.
 I depend on people loving me, lumps and all.
-Taking me as I am, praying for me to be a more Christ-like person, but loving me through it all.
-I don’t know where I’d be otherwise.
-Alone, in a closet, I guess.
+Taking me as I am, praying for me to be a more Christ-like person, but loving me until I am.
+I don’t know where I’d be without that love.
+Alone in a closet, I guess.

 And, you know, I’d rather be alone in a closet, than with people who are only tolerating me.
 Please, don’t tolerate me!
-If you don’t love me, I will never be worthy.
-I will never be good enough for your exalted gatherings.
-I will never be safe enough for your children or small animals!
 If you don’t love me, my offenses will always be unforgivable to you, and for me that would be unbearable.
 Love me, or leave me.

-There is a verse I learned when I was six-years-old in Missionettes.
-I did not fully understand the passage until years later, but it has been a guiding scripture for my entire life:
+There is a verse I learned when I was six-years-old in Missionettes, but I did not fully understand it until years later:

 “Bear ye one another’s burdens, and so fulfill the law of Christ.”
 Galatians 6:2

-In other words, we are all difficult.
-At least sometimes, in some ways.
-This verse is addressed every one of us.
-We all have things about us that others do not delight in, but they are bearing with us, because they love the Lord.
-Verse 3 tells us that if we think we are too good to put up with each other’s shortcomings, we are badly deceived.
+In other words, we’re all difficult!
+At least sometimes, in some ways, we all have things about us that others do not delight in, but that they are bearing with us, because they love the Lord.
+The following verse, Galatians 6:3 , tells us that if we think we are too good to put up with each other’s shortcomings, we are badly deceived.

-The Bible has so much to say to Christians about how they treat one other.
-I could list verses for days, but I will only share one more:
+The Bible has so much to say to us about how we treat one other.
+If only we paid more attention.